, dand Family of Caregivers

 “I went to law school and clerked during law school,” Mark said.
 “I saw the potential for growth (in this industry).
 It’s about influencing people’s lives, influencing our team members.
 The people who go into this industry – they enter it because they care about other people.
 My passion is to provide my employees who serve seniors the opportunities they might not have otherwise had.
 The industry standard for employee turnover is about 45 percent.
 Our employee turnover is in the teens.”

-John Jr. runs The Meadows at Country Place, an assisted living facility in the Pocket-Greenhaven area of Sacramento.
+John Jr. and his wife, Rangi, ran The Meadows at Country Place, an assisted living facility in the Pocket-Greenhaven area of Sacramento, until John’s demise in 2020.

 “I really enjoy providing a place that people can be proud to visit,” John said.
 “This is a place where residents and family members can invite their friends.
 And it’s a place that doesn’t freak out the grandkids.”